missionpinball/mpf-docs/docs/tutorial/2_creating_a_new_machine.md

 sync with the online repository, track changes in, and share with others.
 This folder will be your machine folder, discussed in the next step.

+!!! note  "Convert an existing project to a Git repo"

+    If you have an existing MPF game already, you can still easily convert it to use Git for version control.
+Follow the above steps and clone your repository to a new folder an your computer, and then copy your MPF machine folder contents into the repository folder.
+Stage and commit all the files, then delete your old machine folder and work out of the new repository folder.

+For managing your repository, a desktop client can save a lot of headache.
+[SourceTree](https://www.sourcetreeapp.com) and [GitHub Desktop](https://desktop.github.com) are popular, easy-to-use choices.

 ## 3. Your machine folder

 Okay, so let's get started with your own game's machine folder.